Strategic Management Risk: How to effectively manage reputational risk

 Establishing a positive reputation through the media depends on several factors, such as reaching a certain percentage (20%) of positive stories in leading media outlets.
 There are minimum numbers of stories and a percentage of positive or negative stories that each company must meet to maintain a positive or negative reputation, respectively.
 The number of neutral stories varies depending on industry and country, but not company size.

 A small company’s reputation is more vulnerable than a large company, even if it has a strong core group of investor relations or customers.
 A small company’s reputation can be damaged by poor media coverage outside of earnings, the personality of the CEO, and other topics that are also covered more widely in positive ways.
 Finally, “share of voice” measures the percentage of leading-media stories mentioning the firm that quotes someone from the organization or cites data it has provided.
-In normal times, at least 35% share of voice is needed to keep negative news stories in moderation, while 50% share of voice is needed when a company is in crisis mode.
+In normal times, at least a 35% share of voice is needed to keep negative news stories in moderation, while a 50% share of voice is needed when a company is in crisis mode.
 A company can regain its relevancy with the press by focusing on its relationships and credibility.
 For example, Merck had a low profile and couldn’t defend its reputation; however, it was not as bad-mouthed by the media as other pharmaceuticals like Vioxx, which made it easier for Merck to maintain its reputation.
 Lastly, Merck earned a reputation for being slow to respond to risk.
 With Vioxx withdrawn, Merck saw its share of voice decrease.

 Create a reputational risk management plan